 Lost and Found

-If you have found a cat, dog or any other companion animal who you believe is a stray, you should check whether he or she is wearing a collar and tag.
 If you can't contact the owner, you should arrange for the animal to be taken to the council pound or a veterinary practice, so the animal can be scanned for a microchip to find out who the owner is.
-In many cases, Council is the first place concerned pet owners will contact if they have lost a pet.
+In many cases, we are the first place concerned pet owners will try if they have lost a pet.

-If you notify Council that you have a stray animal secured on your property, a Ranger will come and collect the animal and take it to the pound.
+If you notify us that you have a stray animal secured on your property, an officer will come and collect the animal and take it to the pound.

 Local community social media pages can also be very effective.